DrBlackross/transformer-base-Ai-kraken/README.md

 For persistent environment variables on Windows, you will need to add them via the System Properties \-\> Environment Variables dialog.

-     **5\.
-Customize Bot Settings**
+**5.** **Customize Bot Settings**

  Open the kraken-trans-bot.py file in your preferred code editor and navigate to the "USER CONFIGURABLE SETTINGS" section near the top.

-**Key parameters you might want to adjust include:**
+#### **Key parameters you might want to adjust include (for fun IN PAPER):**

  LIVE\_TRADING: Set to False for paper trading (highly recommended for initial testing), or True for live trading (see yada-yada at bottom of README).

  TRADING\_PAIR: Select your desired cryptocurrency pair, e.g., 'DOGEUSDT' or 'XBTUSDT' (Kraken) OR 'DOGE/USDT' or 'BTC/USDT' (CoinBase).

  INITIAL\_USDT\_BALANCE / INITIAL\_CRYPTO\_BALANCE: These define your starting capital for paper trading simulations.
 For live trading, your actual exchange balances will be used.

  LOOKBACK\_DAYS\_TRAINING: Determines the amount of historical data (in days) used to train the prediction model (only went as far back as 4 years, default is 2 years).

  SEQUENCE\_LENGTH: Represents the number of past time steps (e.g., minutes of candle data) the Transformer model analyzes for each prediction.

  NUM\_TRAINING\_RUNS: The number of individual training sessions performed for each ATR multiplier value during optimization.
 Reducing this can speed up initial setup (you can go higher than 5, but the model will plateau or overfit data).

  NUM\_TRAIN\_EPOCHS: The maximum number of training epochs per model.
-Consider lowering this for quicker testing cycles (best is what it’s at).
+Consider lowering this for quicker testing cycles (best is what its at just leave it).

  ATR\_MULTIPLIERS\_TO\_TEST: A list of volatility multipliers that the bot will evaluate to find the most effective trading threshold (have fun with this, it runs all and find the most ‘well trained’ model).

-6. **Running the Bot**
+**6.** **Running the Bot**

  With your virtual environment activated and settings configured, execute the bot from your terminal:

 	python kraken-trans-bot.py

  The bot will first either load a previously saved optimal model and scaler (if available) or initiate a new training process, which includes the ATR multiplier search.
 Once training is complete (or a model is loaded), it will enter its continuous trading loop, making decisions at the DECISION\_INTERVAL\_SECONDS interval defined in your settings.

+- Manual Monitoring: You would need to manually observe the market and start the script by running python kraken-trans-bot.py when you believe the market is at an opportune low.

-You can stop the bot at any time by pressing Ctrl+C. This action will trigger a shutdown routine that includes saving your trade history.
-You should start the bot at the lowest price point of the day (what you think it is) with.
-If you wish to initiate the bot's operation at a specific market condition, also…
+ Simply stop the bot at any time by pressing Ctrl+C. This action will trigger a shutdown routine that includes saving your trade history.
+You should start the bot at the lowest price point of the day (what you think it is).
+If you wish to initiate the bots operation at a specific market condition, start like this…

 	rm ./trading\_logs/\*; rm ./crypto\_transformer\_model\_best.pth; rm ./standard\_scaler\_best.pkl; rm \-rf ./logs/\*; rm \-rf ./results/\*; python ./[kraken-trans-bot.py](http://kraken-trans-bot.py)

  This will clear all the previous logs and retrain the model, sometimes this helpful.

-Manual Monitoring: You would need to manually observe the market and start the script by running python kraken-trans-bot.py when you believe the market is at an opportune low.

  Initial Holdings: The INITIAL\_CRYPTO\_BALANCE and INITIAL\_USDT\_BALANCE settings are crucial for paper trading.
 If you want to simulate starting with a specific asset distribution at a "low point," adjust these values accordingly before launching in paper mode.

-7. **Monitoring with TensorBoard**
+**7. ** **Monitoring with TensorBoard**

  The bot extensively logs its training metrics and live trading performance, which can be visualized using TensorBoard.
 To access these logs, open a new terminal window (I run screen for this in linux), activate your Python virtual environment, and run:

 	tensorboard \--logdir=./logs \--bind\_all

+(sometimes it does not work, try this)

+	pkill -f tensorboard
+	tensorboard --logdir=./logs --logdir=./trading_logs --port=6006 --host 0.0.0.0

  Then, open your web browser and navigate to the address provided by TensorBoard (typically [http://localhost:6006](http://localhost:6006)).
 You will find distinct log directories for:

 ./logs/run\_\*: Detailed metrics from each model training run.

 ./trading\_logs: Comprehensive performance metrics and trade events from the live (or paper) trading sessions.

-8. **Analyzing Trade History**
+**8.**  **Analyzing Trade History**

-Upon a shutdown of the bot (via Ctrl+C), a trade\_history.csv file will be generated or updated in the project's root directory.
+ Upon a shutdown of the bot (via Ctrl+C), a trade\_history.csv file will be generated or updated in the projects root directory.
 This file contains a detailed record of all transactions executed during that session, including trade type, amount, price, and timestamp.

 (the usual yada-yada)